n7ekb/cps-import-builder/README.md

 * Open GD77 CPS (git commit 9792f35f)
 * Tytera MD-UV380/MD-UV390 Version V1.07

-If you're stumbled onto this tool and don't have any idea what "SCM-firendly" means, what "git" or "GitHub" is, then I recommend you take a look at the following online book:
+If you stumbled onto this tool and don't have any idea what "SCM-firendly" means, what "git" or "GitHub" is, then I recommend you take a look at the following online book: